btbear/DEC/metrics/memory.md

 **17.31016 kB virtual, 12.88936 kB resident per histogram.**

-1000 histograms with an exponentially-decaying sample size of 1028 and alpha of 0.015
+1000 histograms with an exponentially-DEWHaying sample size of 1028 and alpha of 0.015
 -------------------------------------------------------------------------------------

 ```